doserjef/spOccupancy/README.md

 detection.
 As of v0.4.0, `spOccupancy` provides functions for multi-season (i.e., spatio-temporal) single-species occupancy models.
-Below we provide a very brief introduction to some of the package’s functionality, and illustrate just one of the model fitting funcitons.
+Below we provide a very brief introduction to some of the package’s functionality, and illustrate just one of the model fitting functions.
 For more information, see the resources referenced at the bottom of this page.